 You might have taken a look at conservatories – but what about garden rooms?
-If you want to expand your home, then garden rooms might suit you as well.
+If you want to expand your home, then it might suit you as well.
 Unlike a conservatory, a garden room is a separate structure, meaning it won’t be connected to your conservatory.
-However, new garden rooms could be just as warm and bright as one.
+However, new rooms could be just as warm and bright as one.

 Both of these designs do have similarities.
 Each of them has a lot of glazing in their design, meaning plenty of natural light enters them, and they feel at one with nature.
 Both of them are also weatherproof and durable, meaning they can last for your home for decades to come without warping, wearing down or beginning to break.

-Because of this, conservatories and garden rooms are both valid options for your home.
+Because of this, they are both valid options for your home.
 But, with Conservatory Online Prices, you won’t have to pick how you find them.
 Once you’re sure of the space you want, you can search for prices from trusted local installers in seconds through our network.
 From there, you can compare quotes to get the best deal on conservatories and garden room prices.

 However, a garden room is a freestanding structure.
 As a result, it sits separately in the land around your home, acting as a more private space.
 But garden rooms are usually smaller and less flexible because of this, and they can feel separate from the rest of your home.
 Because they’re freestanding structures, they could be easier to build on your property under permitted development rules.

 Because of this difference, which space you choose to add to your home depends on what you’d use it for.
 If you’d like a new lounge, social space or even a dining area, conservatories are ideal for this.
 Your build will extend naturally from your home, and you can create a seamless transition to it with sliding or bi-fold doors that open fully.